 URL: This one depends on the context.
 URL is Uniform Resource Locator and is the web address for a site on the internet.
 The URL for the NAVYForMoms site is http://www.navyformoms.com.
 URL is also Unrestricted Line Officer; the Officer of the line in the U.S. Navy who is qualified to command ships, subs and aviation units and can rise to high Navy leadership positions such as CNO.

 USO : the USO provides support for our troops and their families; there is a USO located in many airports to provide a place for our service members and their families to relax between flights.
 (See http://www.uso.org/.)
 When meeting your Sailor at the airport after PIR, it is often a good idea to meet at the USO.

-Valuables Sock: a tube sock that the new recruit will carry during P-Days to hold all of his/her valuables--anything that s/he is allowed to keep after arrival at the RTC.
+Valuables Sock: a tube sock that the new recruit will carry during Phase 1 (P-Days) to hold all of his/her valuables--anything that s/he is allowed to keep after arrival at the RTC.
 (You can see the "valuables sock" in the video at http://www.youtube.com/watch?v=tvKAhmgkoj4 at 05:11 and from about 06:05 on for a bit at the waists of the "Smurfs" wearing their "Smurfs" soon after arrival.)
 Some have called this the "happy sock."

 VBSS: visit, board, search, and seizure (See http://www.navy.mil/submit/display.asp?story_id=44692.)